ayushjaiswal22/Synapse/README.md

+# Synapse
+Fine-tuning of pretrained CNN model on specific classes of MS COCO Dataset using Faster RCNN

-### Fork of py-faster-rcnn
+### Fork of py-faster-rcnn-ft
-We forked the original version of [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn) for adding changes relevant to our research.
-For quick introduction/license/etc. please see the original repository of [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn).
+We forked the original version of [py-faster-rcnn-ft](https://github.com/DFKI-Interactive-Machine-Learning/py-faster-rcnn-ft) for adding changes relevant to our research.
+For quick introduction/license/etc. please see the original repository of [py-faster-rcnn-ft](https://github.com/DFKI-Interactive-Machine-Learning/py-faster-rcnn-ft).

-The changes were concerned about finetuning (hence -ft) deep neural networks:
-* automated change of network-layers if less classes are considered compared to the original network
-* more convenient selection of training classes from ms coco

 ### Contents
 1. [Requirements: software](#requirements-software)